FGTO/google-homepage/README.md

-This is a project from The Odin Project where we going to make a copy of Google landing page.
+This is a project from The Odin Project where we going to clone the Google landing page.